universal-model/react-todo-app-with-dependency-injection/README.md

     };

 ### 5. Use service in action
-Import getServices() function and call it to get the injected services
+Import getServices() function and call it to get the services

 **fetchTodos.ts**